YNAB tree logoAustralian flag

 If your transaction history is full of mid-priced family restaurants, then meal-planning may be your weak link.
 Make it easy, and commit to themes!
 I’ve never heard anyone groan about Taco Tuesday.
 While you’re at it, how about pasta on Wednesday and stir-fry on Friday (stir-Fridays)?

-Choose some easy-to-fix favorites and you’ll always have a plan that gets you into your kitchen, even when you’ve had a hectic day.
+Choose some easy-to-fix favorites and you’ll always have a food plan that gets you into your kitchen, even when you’ve had a hectic day.
 Toss in a grocery store rotisserie chicken night, and you’ve nearly got the week covered and it’s money spent well for convenience!

 Or plan one big batch of something that you can cook on Sunday—make enough to cover meals for at least a few nights.
-You could also compare the cost of a meal-planning service that delivers everything you need right to your door.
+If you’re a single person, planning for leftovers is key, because recipes often assume more than one serving.

-Dig in to Your Food Budget
+Dig in to your food budget

 To supercharge your focus on cutting down your food spending, try reorganizing your budget to highlight the reasons that you spend at restaurants.
 Here’s how it works:

 Spend 10 minutes reviewing where you spend money most on food.
-If you use a budgeting app like YNAB, you can easily tap on the dollar amount next to your activity to see your transactions:
+If you use a money-planning app like YNAB, you can easily tap on the dollar amount next to your activity to see your transactions:

 Now, write down no more than three priorities that you cater to when you spend your ‘Dining Out’ dollars.
 Which one do you spend the most on?
 Does your spending reflect choices that are aligned with your priorities?